jsperger/MTurkForResearchers/MTurk Training Presentation.md

 For short studies try to avoid giving a range of times.
 A "1-3 Minute Study" which pays fifteen cents could correspond to hourly wages of $9.00/hr, $4.50/hr, or $3.00/hr.

-Rule of Thumb: If a study is five minutes or less don't give a range.
+* Rule of Thumb: If a study is five minutes or less don't give a range.

 ---

 # Components of a HIT - The Set Up

 .image-50[![HIT Set Up](https://raw.githubusercontent.com/jsperger/MTurkForResearchers/master/Images/HIT%20Set%20Up.png)]

+Time alloted per assignment - this is *not* how long your HIT takes to complete.
+This is how long a worker has to complete the HIT before Amazon automatically prevents the worker from submitting the HIT and allows another worker to have a chance to complete the assignment.

+---

+# Total Cost of an MTurk HIT

-* Reward per assignment
+Reward per assignment
 * MTurk standard is 10 cents/minute which works out to $6.00/hour
 * We should do better - The Behavioral Lab pays participants $10/hr.
 The federal minimum wage is $7.25/hour .
 Paying less means you're more likely to get an economically vulnerbale segment of the population, and the costs are still significantly lower than other alternatives for collecting survey responses.
 * You'll get responses more quickly with higher pay, and past studies have found that higher base pay also increases response quality

-* Time alloted per assignment - this is *not* how long your HIT takes to complete.
-This is how long a worker has to complete the HIT before Amazon automatically prevents the worker from submitting the HIT and allows another worker to have a chance to complete the assignment.

----

-# Total Cost of an MTurk HIT

 Mechanical Turk charges a 40% fee for HITs which have more than 9 assignments.
+* The fee for HITs with fewer than 9 assignments is 20%
+* The fee for bonuses is also 20%

 Imagine you're running a study where you'll collect 100 responses for a five minute survey which you'll pay participants 70 cents to complete.
-The total cost would be
+The total cost would be (100)($.70)(1.4) = $98.

-100 * $.70 * 1.4= $98

-The fee for HITs with fewer than 9 assignments is 20% The fee for bonuses is also 20%

 ---